bpcarlos/double_descent_quantum_ML/README.md

-# Double descent in quantum kernel methods
+# Double descent in quantum machine learning

 This repository contains the data and code in the paper "Double descent in quantum machine learning," found in [arXiv](arXivURL).
 The code relies on the PennyLane [(GitHub)](https://github.com/PennyLaneAI/pennylane) package.
 Please ensure that this package is installed before running the code.